 Breathe, Walk, Die (2016) Ugo Rondinone

-Artist Ugo Rondinone (Brunnen, Switzerland, 1964) studied from 1986 to 1990 at the University of Applied Art in Vienna and has been working and living in Harlem, New York since 1998.
-He makes his work in various techniques (mixed media) with the border between euphoria and depression as the theme.
-He gives images from our everyday environment a different dimension by enlarging them or isolating them.
-The artwork was in 2013 Human Nature on display, a group of monumental stone figures on the square of Rockefeller Center.
+Artist Ugo Rondinone (Brunnen, Switzerland, 1964) studied at the University of Applied Arts Vienna from 1986 to 1990 and has been working and living in Harlem, New York since 1998.
+He makes his work in different techniques (mixed media) with the theme the boundary between euphoria and depression.
+He gives images from our everyday environment a different dimension by enlarging them or, on the contrary, isolating them.
+In 2013 it was artwork Human Nature see a group of monumental stone figures in Rockefeller Center plaza.
 Another well-known work has been on display in the Nevada desert since 2016: Seven Magic Mountains.
 These are 7 brightly colored pillars of piled up rocks, each about 10 meters high and visible from a wide area.
 In the spring of 2016 he had his first solo exhibition in the Netherlands at the Museum Boijmans Van Beuningen.
 An installation consisting of 45 life-size clowns sculptures, which exposed the various facets of human existence.
 Rondinone represented Switzerland at the Venice Biennale in 2007 and had major solo exhibitions in Center Pompidou, Kunsthalle Wien and Palais de Tokyo, among others.